t1protocol/t1/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->

--   [ ] My code follows the code style of this project.
--   [ ] My change requires a change to the documentation.
--   [ ] I added deployment script (Makefile, docker file etc.)
--   [ ] I have updated the documentation accordingly - Docusaurus.
+-   [ ] This change includes any required documentation updates.
--   [ ] I have added tests to cover my changes.
+-   [ ] I have added/updated any deployment scripts to ensure that the protocol is functional (Makefile, Dockerfile, Forge Script, etc.).
--   [ ] All new and existing tests passed.
+-   [ ] This change includes any required test coverage.